Metrobus (Washington, D.C.): 2010s: First electric buses and bus division relocation

 Metrobus introduced a single battery-electric bus in 2017, a New Flyer Xcelsior CHARGE model.
 Also in 2017, WMATA released a 10-year fleet management plan, which planned for Metrobus to continue purchasing exclusively CNG and diesel-powered buses until 2025.
 The Sierra Club criticized the plan in a 2021 paper, which argued that WMATA should purchase exclusively electric buses going forward.
 The Sierra Club's analysis of data from WMATA and the Argonne National Laboratory showed that electric buses would represent a significant cost savings.
 The paper argued that each electric bus purchased would represent a lifetime cost savings of 13% over an equivalent CNG-powered bus, with additional external benefits from reduced emissions.

 WMATA's Cinder Bed Road division in Lorton, Virginia opened in 2018, replacing an undersized and outdated property in Alexandria.
 For the first time in the agency's history, WMATA contracted out the operations at the garage, outsourcing to Transdev.
 Drivers at the Cinder Bed Road division received lower pay and worse benefits than drivers employed directly by WMATA at other garages.
 The drivers, organized by Amalgamated Transit Union Local 689, struck in October 2019, marking the first Metrobus strike since 1978.
-Union members at the nearby Transdev-operated Fairfax Connector system struck for 3 days in early December during their contract negotiations, adding to pressure on WMATA and Transdev to improve conditions for drivers.
-The strike ended in January 2020, with gains for drivers, and an agreement from WMATA to not renew the contract with Transdev.
+Fairfax Connector drivers employed by Transdev struck for 3 days in early December during their contract negotiations, adding to pressure on WMATA and Transdev to improve conditions for drivers.
+The strike ended in January 2020, with an agreement from WMATA to not renew the contract with Transdev.
 WMATA took over operations at the Cinder Bed Road division in December 2021.